josmar-crwdstffng/angular/CONTRIBUTING.md

 ## <a name="cla"></a> Signing the CLA

 Please sign our Contributor License Agreement (CLA) before sending pull requests.
 For any code changes to be accepted, the CLA must be signed.
-It's a quick process, we promise!
+It is a quick process, we promise!

 * For individuals, we have a [simple click-through form][individual-cla].
-* For corporations, we'll need you to
+* For corporations, we will need you to
   [print, sign and one of scan+email, fax or mail the form][corporate-cla].

 If you have more than one GitHub accounts, or multiple email addresses associated with a single GitHub account, you must sign the CLA using the primary email address of the GitHub account used to author Git commits and send pull requests.